chainwayxyz/citrea-docs/developer-documentation/rpc-documentation/ledger-rpc-documentation.md

 ### Response Fields Explanation

 - `Syncing`: The synchronization status object.
-  - `head_block_number`: The latest block number known to the node.
+  - `headBlockNumber`: The latest block number known to the node.
-  - `synced_block_number`: The block number up to which the node has synced.
+  - `syncedBlockNumber`: The block number up to which the node has synced.

 </details>